TalismanSociety/chaindata/README.md

 #### Token logos

 1. Add your logo (in `svg` format) to `assets/tokens/${symbol}.svg`
-1. Provide the url in `networks-polkadot.yaml` in the `logo` property of the associated entry
+1. In `networks-polkadot.yaml` find the logo entry and set the `logo` property with the relative path of the token.

 ### To build the pub directory locally: